 - Why should other people listen to what you’re saying?

-- Why is this a topic that you can add value to?
+- Why is this a blogging topic you can add real value to?

 To answer these questions, I like to think of a blog like any other business and re-emphasize the importance of picking a clear niche.